the-anna-project/annad/doc/roadmap/README.md

 an organism can be represented.
 Extremes of impulse occurrence cause the organism to die.
 Extremes can be seen as low or high.
 See the concept about [the balance system](/doc/evaluation/imagination.md#balance_system).

 ---

+### make Anna able to operate on software tools
+This milestone is interesting because it can have tremendous effects on the art of automating software in general.
+Think about Anna as part of an operations team in an arbitrary company.
+Taking this idea one step further would mean to make Anna able to operate a whole software stack on her own.
+There is a way to go though.

+---

+### make Anna able to coordinate robotic extremities
+Anna is designed to perform arbitrary actions on arbitrary data.
+Depending on what she learned and how it is possible to make her coordinate robotic extremities.
+To achieve this goal we need a training unit and a clear path.
+All this is to be defined.
+Cases can be to make a robotic arm move, making drones fly, or whole roboters walk.
+In any case, computing on environmental data from the sorounding space makes no difference from processing natural language design wise.

+---